shipcod3/Shellsploit/README.md

 If you want to use Shellsploit, you have to install [Capstone](http://www.capstone-engine.org/) first.

-For the Capstone's installation on nix machine:
+For the Capstone's installation:
     root$ sudo pip install capstone

-Also pyreadline for tab completion:

-   	root$ sudo pip install readline
+Also pyreadline for tab completion: root$ sudo pip install readline

-Now you are ready to install:
+Now you are ready to install(pip works on both windows/nix machines):

     root$ python setup.py install
     root$ shellsploit